TWUOnline/LDRS663/_pages/course-overview.md

 1. analyze the characteristics of the coaching role within theoretical models of blended teaching and learning;
 2. demonstrate the ability to model metacognitive strategies for self-regulated learning;
+3. apply intercultural competencies in coaching learners in transformational blended learning environments;
-3. evaluate the quality of the feedback provided to students in light of relevant evidence-based research
+4. evaluate the quality of feedback in light of evidence-based research
-4. create a learning environment that supports and enhances deep approaches to learning;
-5. evaluate the ways that interactions occur in a learning environment and develop ideas to encourage high quality educative interactions;
+5. evaluate interactions in a learning environment and develop strategies for  high quality educative interactions;
-6. design activities to direct cognitive and social processes to realize learning outcomes.
+6. Design cognitive and social activities to meet learning outcomes.
-7. apply multi-modal communication and collaboration tools effectively in support of learning in a higher education context.
+7. apply multi-modal communication and collaboration tools effectively to support learning in a higher education context.
-8. demonstrate the effective application of information literacies to research, produce, analyse and present information online.
+8. apply information and media literacies to research, produce, analyse and present information online.
-9. evaluate the authority of online information from a variety of sources including open access materials, mass-media, and social media .
-10. demonstrate developing ability to engage in the 5R rights of open educational resources.

 ### Student Evaluation